 All of the above is hard to deal with alone.
 A trained and experienced counsellor or psychotherapist can help you understand what has led you to have trust problems as an adult.
 They can help you build your confidence and self trust, and make decisions that mean trusting relationships have a space in your life at last.

 Harley Therapy connects you with highly trained and empathic counsellors and psychotherapists who can help you learn to trust again.
-If you aren’t within reach of one of our central London locations, we can also connect you with Skype counsellors who help you wherever you are.
+If you aren’t within reach of one of our central London locations, we can also connect you with online counsellors who help you wherever you are.